Marines plan to keep Hornets flying as F-35 slips, though V-22 could take a cut

 Industry officials note that since Gates left office this summer, little has been said about probation.
 The Office of the Secretary of Defense never released specific metrics to outline whether the jet would pass or fail.
 Now it seems that the biggest challenge for the program is not just keeping F-35B alive, but keeping all variant order numbers as high as possible in light of customer countries facing major economic problems.

-Robling says theis hoping for a “1.5 ramp rate,” meaning that year-over-year 50% more F-35s are ordered and delivered to customers.
+Robling says the Pentagon is hoping for a “1.5 ramp rate,” meaning that year-over-year 50% more F-35s are ordered and delivered to customers.
 A slower ramp rate, however, would require that customers either assume risk in their ability to execute missions on the time lines expected or further fund more upgrades to existing fleets.

 The Marine Corps' Harrier fleet is expected to last until 2024, he says.
 But, the service is in talks with the U.K. to purchase its aircraft for parts to keep the AV-8B flying until the F-35 enters service.
 Robling's main concern for the Harrier fleet is parts obsolescence, especially for the avionics and mission computers.
 “As decided in the Strategic Defense and Security Review, Harrier aircraft will be disposed of through whatever means will get best value-for-money for the U.K. taxpayer while ensuring appropriate future use of the assets.
 Discussions about options for disposal are ongoing,” according to a British defense official.
 Robling also acknowledges talk of extending the service life by two years beyond 2024.